 Don’t Depend on the SPF in Foundation

 While it’s great that many foundations include SPF, it’s not enough to rely on this alone for sun protection.
 The amount of foundation you apply is usually not sufficient to provide adequate SPF coverage.
 Instead, make sure to apply a separate broad-spectrum sunscreen with at least SPF 30 before your foundation to ensure your skin is fully protected from UV rays.
+Some sunscreens with silicone formulas can also function as primers to help your makeup go on smoothly.

 Pay Attention to Shelf Life